iansinnott/iansinnott.github.io/source/_posts/2014-11-22-running-a-meteor-app-on-dokku.md

 ---
-title: "Running a Meteor App on Dokku"
+title: Running a Meteor App on Dokku
 ---

 This is a quick overview of how to get a Meteor app set up on Dokku.
 It's actually not difficult, but it doesn't seem to have been well documented anywhere yet.
 Let's get started.